 Bida Bint Saud

 Another area for your “UAE heritage sites” bucket list is Bida Bin Saud.
 It’s pretty hard to miss.
-Located 15 km from Garden City, the archaeological site is a large stratified rock rising high above the surrounding farms and desert.
+Located 15 kilometres from Garden City, the archaeological site is a large stratified rock rising high above the surrounding farms and desert.

 Tentative UNESCO World Heritage Sites in the UAE